 Schools in the Archdiocese of Kansas City in Kansas have the opportunity to administer the ACRE (Assessment of Catechesis Religious Education) to students in grades 5,8, and high school.
 The Religion subject area committee recommends that schools administer this test as a pre and post assessment tool.
 The purpose for using the ACRE is not to compare schools but rather to provide an individual school with the opportunity to evaluate the effectiveness of its religious instruction.

 The ACRE is recommended to be used:

-- Test 1 (Grade 5) End of 5 th - Test 2 (Grade 8) End of 8 th / Beginning of 9 th - Test 3 (Grades 11-12) Junior or senior year
+Test 1 (Grade 5) End of 5th Test 1 (Grade 5)

+Test 2 (Grade 8)

+Test 3 (Grades 11-12)